 In simple words, the process of converting foreign currency liability of the exporter into Indian Rupee liability is called ‘crystallization of foreign currency export bills’.
 The purpose of crystallization is to transfer the exchange risk involved in a belated receipt of export bill payment to the exporter.

-Generally, an overdue bill is crystalised on the 30th day after the NTP/NDD.
-In case, the 30th day happens to be holiday or Saturday, the export bill will be crystallized on the next working day.
+The authorized dealers have the freedom to decide-on the period for crystallization of foreign currency liability into Rupee liability, in case of non payment of bill on due date, based on risk factors like credit perception of different types of exporter clients, operational aspects etc. The policy in this regard should be transparently available to the customers.
+(FEDAI rules7.1 edition ).[Earlier, an overdue bill is crystalised on the 30th day after the NTP/NDD].
 In respect of Gems and Jewellery exports, usually, an extended period of 45 days is considered by banks at the request of the exporter.
 However, in the case of Gems and Jewellery exports banks obtain a specific undertaking from the exporter for such extension period for crystallization of the unpaid bills.

 Click below for related articles:

 - Checklist for banks financing LC/ co-accepted bills